BatuhanW/nestjs-transformer/README.md

 ### Transformer

-Transformers accept the passed event payload from Handler, transforms it then returns result to the next class, it could be an `Enricher` if defined, or `Destination`(s).
+Transformers accept the passed event payload from Muavin, transforms it then returns result to the next class, it could be an `Enricher` if defined, or `Destination`(s).

 Transformer classes should `implement` BaseTransformer generic.
 This generic's first parameter is input type, and the second parameter is output type.